 I’ll cut straight to the chase.
-Lunar Industries is basically evil and instead of training more astronauts and sending one over every 3 months, they simply have a cloning unit on the Moon.
-The original Sam is never seen in the movie.
-The guy who wrecks the rover faints and is in the rover.
-Looks like the life span of a clone is around 3 years, which is why they are made to believe that they are on a 3 year mission to the Moon.
-Once they are done, they are told that they will be sent into hibernation and back to Earth.
-Instead, they are simply incinerated and gotten rid of.
-When Sam’s rover crashes, he’s presumed dead and GERTY revives the next Sam (Sam2).
-All of the clones are activated and told that they have just been in an accident.
-They are then told that they have just begun their 3 year mission.
-Sam2 is told the same thing.
+Lunar Industries is basically evil and instead of training more astronauts and sending one over every 3 years, they simply have a cloning unit on the Moon.
+While the original Sam might have started his work on the Moon, he is never seen in the movie.
+It looks like the lifespan of a clone is around 3 years, which is why they are made to believe that they are on a 3-year mission.
+Either that, or all the work around the radioactive material causes them to get sick after 3 years.
+Once the 3-year period is completed, the clones are told that they will be sent into hibernation and back to Earth.
+But instead, they are simply incinerated and gotten rid of and another Sam is instated by GERTY, who is the AI based operating system.

 This cycle of Sams has been happening over a period of 15 years.
 The movie opens by following one such clone, mathematically, the 5th.
 But for convenience, we’ll call him Sam1.
 Sam1 has 2 weeks of time remaining on the Moon and is excited to go back home.
 Sam1 hallucinates and ends up crashing his rover and goes unconscious.